squaremo/rabbit.js/README.md

     sub.pipe(process.stdout);

-Lastly, note that a socket may be connected more than once, by calling `socket.connect(x)` with different `x`s.
+A socket may be connected more than once, by calling `socket.connect(x)` with different `x`s.
 What this entails depends on the socket type (see below), but messages to and from different `connect()`ions are not distinguished.
 For example